williamlsh/orchid/README.md

-# Orchid for OSSM monolithic server
+# An unfinished project, Orchid

 ## How to run